ChrstphrHll/npc_gen/students/Hodus Belt.md

   int: 15
   str: 9
   wis: 14
-track: Assault
-trait: I enjoy sailing into new ports and making new friends over a flagon of ale.
-trait1: Lucky
-trait2: Vindictive
 year: 1
+guild: Burk
+partyID: 38
 ---
 # Hodus Belt
 ---
 ### Description
 - 1st year Elf Bard in Burk
-- wavy white hair that's parted to the left, Gray eyes, and Brown skin
+- wavy white hair that's parted to the left, Brown eyes, and Brown skin
 - Is Lucky and Vindictive, and has Harmony as their ideal

 ### Organizations